pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - Max number of app instances can be specified in the Organization Quota and Space Quota
 - Admins can purge a single service instance and its bindings.
 This is a more targeted purge to resolve a single service instance than the purge service offering.

+#### Apps Manager

+This release adds support for the Diego Runtime, and features numerous fixes and enhancements for it.

+Two new environment variables are introduced and one is removed in v1.6:

+* The new `ENABLE_INTERNAL_USER_STORE` environment variable controls org and space user invitations, new user registrations, and password updates to the PCF internal user store.
+The default is set to `false`, which means that none of the features are exposed in Apps Manager.
+Set to `true` to expose these features.
+* The new `ENABLE_NON_ADMIN_ROLE_MANAGEMENT` environment variable allows org managers and spaces managers to manage user roles regardless of where these users are created.
+The default is set to `false`, which means that none of the features are exposed in Apps Manager.
+Set to `true` to expose these features.
+* The previous `ENABLE_NON_ADMIN_USER_MANAGEMENT` environment variable that controlled many of these same features is removed in v1.6.

 #### DEAs

 Multiple stability and performance improvements were made to DEAs.
 They can now handle many more simultaneous connections, for instance.